jaracil/pubsub-c/README.md

 ## Publish and Subscribe Overview

-Pubsub utilizes a Publish/Subscribe paradigm model for real-time data streaming between several decoupled components in a application by using string topics separated by ".".
+Pubsub utilizes a Publish/Subscribe paradigm model for real-time data streaming between several decoupled components in a application by using string topics separated by dots E.g. "system.status.ready".

 For example, a instances can publish it's temperature value in `<instance_name>.evt.temp` topic.
 This is useful when several other instances uses another instance data to process (for example one can make push the data to a server, another one can push it using Bluetooth or store it and calculate the median temperature).
 The instances subscribe to that topic and waits for the data to be received.